-Block by block, installations from global artists promise to light up Cincinnati.
+Block by block, installations from global artists light up Cincinnati.

 What’s more unifying than art?
-Nothing, says BLINK, an event that will bring together creative minds from across the globe for four days of exhibition in Cincinnati.
-Considered one of the largest light, art and projection-mapping events in the world, BLINK will feature a mix of murals, urban artscapes, interactive art and large-scale projection-mapping installations, spanning 20 city blocks from the Ohio River to Over-the-Rhine.
+Nothing, says BLINK, an event that brings together creative minds from across the globe for four days of exhibition in Cincinnati.
+Considered one of the largest light, art and projection-mapping events in the world, this year’s BLINK featured a mix of murals, urban artscapes, interactive art and large-scale projection-mapping installations, spanning 20 city blocks from the Ohio River to Over-the-Rhine.

 The whole idea

 is to shift your perspective.